drocheam/optrace/docs/source/usage/gui_automation.rst

 Taking Screenshots
 ________________________

-The :meth:`TraceGUI.screenshot <optrace.gui.trace_gui.TraceGUI.screenshot>` function make it possible to capture screenshots of the scene.
+The :meth:`TraceGUI.screenshot <optrace.gui.trace_gui.TraceGUI.screenshot>` function captures screenshots of the scene.
 A path string is required for this function.
 The file type is determined automatically from the file name.

-Internally, the :obj:`pyvista.Plotter.screenshot` function from `pyvista <https://docs.pyvista.org>`__ is utilized, therefore supporting this function's additional parameters.
+Internally, the :obj:`pyvista.Plotter.screenshot` function from `pyvista <https://docs.pyvista.org>`__ is utilized, you can therefore use this function's additional parameters.

 .. code-block:: python